 The most common way for a frameless glass wall to be fitted is within recessed channel frames installed within the surrounding floor, walls and ceiling.
 If doors are being incorporated into the wall, they will be mounted off the surrounding glass panes.
 The norm is for 10mm or 12mm toughened safety glass to be used.

-While glass walls undoubtedly look stunning, there are a few practical considerations to bear in mind.
 Firstly, think about access — will one large glazed panel fit through your door or window openings, or will you require several smaller glazed panels?